Celtic mythology: Julius Caesar on Celtic gods and their significance

 The classic entry about the Celtic gods of Gaul is by Julius Caesar's history of his war in Gaul.
 In this he names the five principal gods worshiped in Gaul (according to the practice of his time, he gives the names of the closest equivalent Roman gods) and describes their roles:

-Mercury was the most venerated of all the deities and numerous representations of him were to be discovered.
+Mercury was the most venerated of all the deities, and numerous representations of him were to be discovered.
 Mercury was seen as the originator of all the arts (and is often taken to refer to Lugus for this reason), the supporter of adventurers and of traders, and the mightiest power concerning trade and profit.

 Next the Gauls revered Apollo, Mars, Jupiter, and Minerva.
-Among these divinities Caesar described the Celts as holding roughly equal views as did other populations: Apollo dispels sickness, Minerva encourages skills, Jupiter governs the skies, and Mars influences warfare.
+Among these divinities, Caesar described the Gauls as holding roughly equal views as other populations: Apollo dispels sickness, Minerva encourages skills, Jupiter governs the skies, and Mars influences warfare.
 MacBain argues that Apollo corresponds to Irish Lugh, Mercury to Manannan mac Lir, Jupiter to the Dagda, Mars to Neit, and Minerva to Brigit.

-In addition to these five, Caesar mentions that the Gauls traced their ancestry to Dīs Pater (possibly Irish Donn).
+In addition to these five, Caesar mentions that the Gauls traced their ancestry to a god he likened to Dis Pater (possibly Irish Donn).